tchayen/triangolatte/README.md

 > **NOTE**: _this library is developed mostly in map data triangulation and it will be its main performance target once it reaches benchmarking phase_

 #### `line.Normal(points []Point, width int)`
 Normal triangulation.
-Produces ugly in zoom, but fast to compute and sometimes acceptable joints.
+Produces joints that are ugly in zoom, but fast to compute and sometimes acceptable.

 #### `line.Miter(points []Point, width)`

 Triangulates lines using miter joint.
 With little computational overhead, produces no more vertices than normal one.
+Comes with one drawback: very sharp angles can potentially explode to infinity.

 Refer to this [forum post](https://forum.libcinder.org/topic/smooth-thick-lines-using-geometry-shader) for sketches, code examples and ideas.

 #### `polygon.EarCut(points, holes [][]Point)`

 Based on the following [paper](https://www.geometrictools.com/Documentation/TriangulationByEarClipping.pdf).

+Removes holes, joining them with the rest of the polygon.

+Biggest place for impromevent.
+Ranging from more effective data structures for vertex removal, spatial indices, z-ordering and so on...

 ## Tests